 These include houses, flats, bedsits, maisonettes and bungalows.

 Flats – a flat is a property spread across one level forming part of a larger multi storey building; flats share a communal main entrance and amenity space.
-Some flats are split level as such are described as maisonettes and contain an internal private staircase between levels.
+Some flats are split level (described as maisonettes) and contain an internal private staircase between levels.

 4 in a block flat – a building with contains four properties, two upper and two lower homes, each with their own external door.
 They usually have a shared roof with no external division between the properties.

 Bedsit – a property with a bathroom and one living space which is also used for sleeping, and contains cooking facilities.